US, EU sanction Nicaraguan officials ahead of 'sham' inauguration | DW | 10.01.2022

 In November, US President Joe Biden called Nicaragua's presidential election a "pantomime" after Ortega won a fourth consecutive term.

-In the months prior to the election, Western and Latin American observers had expressed concern over a crackdown on Ortega's political opponents,journalists and business leaders.
+In the months prior to the election, regional and international observers had expressed concern over a clampdown on Ortega's political opponents,journalists and business leaders.

 On election day in November, observers from the EU and Organization of American States were barred from scrutinizing the election process, and journalists were also not permitted entry into Nicaragua.

-Those being targeted by US sanctions include the army chief of staff, the Nicaraguan defense minister, and the heads of a telecommunications provider TELCOR and the state-owned mining company ENIMINAS.
+Those being targeted by US sanctions include the army chief of staff, the Nicaraguan defense minister, and the heads of telecommunications provider TELCOR and the state-owned mining company, ENIMINAS.

-The US Treasury Department said that all interests and property of those mentioned in the US would be blocked.
+The Treasury Department said all interests and property of the people named would be blocked in the United States.
 The US State Department said it is also taking steps to impose visa restrictions on 116 people accused of undermining democracy in Nicaragua, Blinken said.

-This move would target some mayors, prosecutors and police, prison and military officials, barring them from entering the United States.
+This move would target some mayors, prosecutors, and police, prison and military officials, barring them from entering the US.

-"The United States and our partners are sending a clear message to President Ortega, Vice President Murillo, and their inner circle that we continue to stand with the Nicaraguan people in their calls for the immediate release of these political prisoners and a return to democracy," said a Treasury Department statement.
+"The United States and our partners are sending a clear message to President Ortega, Vice President Murillo, and their inner circle that we continue to stand with the Nicaraguan people in their calls for the immediate release of these political prisoners and a return to democracy," a Treasury Department statement said.

-The EU sanctions consist of a ban on travelling into the European Union and a freeze on any assets under member countries' jurisdictions.
+The EU sanctions consist of a ban on travel to the European Union and a freeze on any assets under member countries' jurisdictions.

 kb/wmr (AFP, Reuters)